SwampPear/Lexi/README.md

 # Lexi

-Lexi is a header-only tokenization library intended for use in compilers or lexical parsing.
+Lexi is a header-only tokenization library intended for use in compilers and lexical parsers.